The punchline up front — in 60 seconds

 For security leaders, this is not academic.
 Synchronization defines when to trust the twin, when to deny updates, and when to declare incident conditions.
 It sits at the boundary between telemetry and control.

-Takeaway: Treat synchronization as a production control, not a data have.
+Takeaway: Treat synchronization as a production control, not a data feature.

 Three patterns, one decision: pick the clock that fits the work